gabrielmoterani/VIX-monorepo/extension/Readme.md

-# GTKN-monorepo
+# VIX-monorepo

 ## Overview
-GTKN is a mobile web browser extension designed to enhance accessibility for individuals with vision disabilities by replacing missing alt tags on web pages.
+VIX (Visual Impairement Extension) is a mobile web browser extension designed to enhance accessibility for individuals with vision disabilities by replacing missing alt tags on web pages.

+## Purpose

+This project is part of a research made during Agoma University Master Degree in Computer Science.
+The research aims on using AI and ML to provide better experience while navigating web for people with visual impairment.

+## Author
+The Author of this Project is Gabriel Moterani (TL Studio CTO) and Dr. Randy Lin (Algoma U Professor).

 ## Features
 - Automatically replaces missing alt tags on images.
-- Works seamlessly with Firefox Nightly.
-- Provides a user-friendly interface for easy navigation.
+- Add WCAG and ARIA tags using the context from the page.
+- Sumarizes pages.

 ## Prerequisites
 Before you begin, ensure you have met the following requirements: